 Circuit training workouts combined with full-body workouts help to develop aerobic endurance and burn more fat.
 Basically, you reap the rewards of regular exercise without the requirement of hitting the gym every chance you get.

-The appeal of a circuit training workout is the ability to change the routine or substitute different exercises that produce the same benefits.
-Think of it as going to a restaurant and being able to substitute anything on the menu and ending up with the same number of calories.
+The appeal of a circuit training workout is the ability to change your routine or substitute different exercises that produce the same benefits.